stokvis4/Email-Newsletter---Final-Project/readme.md

 For this final project, I wanted to create a suite of solutions that an email newsletter startup could use going forward.
 I was fortunate enough to have access to a real database where I could try many different approaches.
 The final products I created are the following:
 * Referral Network Analysis
+	* This D3.js tool allows a user to search for individual and look at their referral network.
+It provides information such as direct referrals, indirect referrals (direct referrals who referred others) and a referral network depth.
+Using these features it allow provides a score that rewards deeper networks.
 * Referral Prediction
+	* I attempted to predict whether a user would refer another user.
+Ultimately, I found that there is a direct correlation between readership of the first 10 emails and referral rate.
 * Churn Prediction & Score
+	* Using an ensemble model of Random Forest, Adaboost, Naive Bayes, and KNN, I produced a score of likelihood to churn based on user behavior.